 - Posters usually have a similar structure to a research paper or journal article.
 We recommend including an abstract, introduction section (i.e., brief rationale or review of relevant research), a methods section, a results section, a conclusion or summary section, and list of key references.
 You may choose to include a photo of the presenting author to the right of the poster title to help attendees identify you.

 What materials should I use to create my poster?

-- We do not offer poster printing onsite at the meeting.
-If possible, create your poster in a single sheet for easiest transport.
+- If possible, create your poster in a single sheet for easiest transport.
 We recommend using page-layout software to design your poster.
 Use color (muted colors are best for the background, bright colors are OK for borders) and use borders to separate sections of your poster.
 Avoid reflective, plastic coated paper.

 - Due to fire regulations, no tables, chairs, or electrical hook-ups will be allowed near the posters.